moravveji/CUDA-Fortran/Readme.md

 + `01-get-threadid`
 + `example-5.1`: An extensive example for large matrix by matrix multiplication using CPU (double loop or OpenBLAS) and GPU (cuBLAS and slicing).
 + `example-5.2`: replica of the mapped-memory allocation
++ `memory-bandwidth`: measures the effective Host2Device and Device2Host transfers for the pinned versus pageable memory.

 ## Requirements